Learning Engineer Agent

 A typical interview runs 20 to 30 exchanges.
 The agent tracks coverage across the knowledge framework in real time, adjusting its questions as gaps close.
 When coverage meets the completion criteria, the agent concludes the interview and produces a structured set of knowledge nuggets — classified by type: expert insights, tacit knowledge, mental models, heuristics, identified misconceptions.

 The course creator watches this interview happen in real time and can invite multiple experts for the same course.
-Their insights are later consolidated, with conflicts surfaced for human resolution.
-This is post beta feature through a fifth agent named Consolidation Agent

 The Course Outline Agent